rdanik0/roborita/README.md

 `git push origin feature/my-new-feature`

 > [!IMPORTANT]
-> Only if the code is not a experimental feature which shouldn't be added to our main code
+> Next steps only if the code is not a experimental feature which shouldn't be added to our main code.

-6. Create a **PR-Request** to the `dev branch` on GitHub
+6. Make a **PR-Request** to the `dev branch` on GitHub.

-7. Re-check it, and **wait** the others
+7. Re-check it, and **wait** the others.

 > [!WARNING]
-> DO NOT MERGE THE DEV BRANCH TO THE MAIN ONE IF THE CODE IS NOT 100% STABLE AND WORKING**
+> Do not merge the dev branch and the main branch until the code is 100% stable and working.